 Rotator Cuff Tear in Foley, MO.
-A rotator cuff tear can not only make physical ventures like sports or the physical demands of your work more painful, but it can also hinder every day tasks pouring a cup of coffee.
-Our Foley, MO team of physical and occupational therapists at Axes Physical Therapy will work to treat your rotator cuff tear with a personalized treatment plan that will safely get you back to full strength and mobility – pain free.
+A rotator cuff tear not only keep you from the things you love, but can make day-to-day life painful.
+Our Foley, MO team of physical and occupational therapists at Axes Physical Therapy will work to treat your rotator cuff tear with a custom-made treatment plan that will safely return you to full strength and mobility – pain free.
 Fill out our online form or schedule an appointment today to get started with healing your rotator cuff injury.

-All of our physical therapy clinics in Foley and throughout Missouri are owned and operated by physical therapists who have dedicated themselves to securing positive patient outcomes.
-Our extensive clinical expertise, evidence-based practices, and background as motion experts equip us to successfully guide you in heal your rotator cuff tear.
+Our locally owned and operated network of physical therapy clinics throughout Foley, MO and Missouri is led by physical and occupational therapists who have dedicated their lives to assisting individuals like you in the Foley, MO area achieve the mobility and physical wellness you desire.
+Our substantial clinical expertise, evidence-based treatment plans, and background as movement experts permit us to successfully shepherd you in your rotator cuff injury recovery.
 Reach out to a physical therapist at Axes Physical Therapy today.
-Contact us now or learn more about the location most convenient for you.
+Contact us now or find out more about the location most convenient for you.

-A rotator cuff tear can either be acute — meaning it happens as the result of an injury, such as falling or lifting a heavy object — or can happen gradually because of overuse.
-More than two million people every year nationwide must see a doctor or physical therapist because of rotator cuff tears.
-If a rotator cuff tear is keeping you from playing your favorite sport, or just making daily tasks painful, make an appointment with Axes Physical Therapy today.
+A rotator cuff tear can be the result of trauma or overuse over time.
+Over two million people every year in the United States suffer a rotator cuff tear.
+If you have sustained a rotator cuff tear and want to get back to the activities and sports you love or are only looking for enduring and meaningful pain relief, make an appointment with Axes Physical Therapy today.
 Our Foley, MO physical therapy team will have you high-fiving and lifting your arms again sooner than you thought possible.

 The Rotator Cuff | Axes Physical Therapy Foley, MO

-The rotator cuff is a set of 4 tendons and muscles that maintains the stability and function between your humerus (upper arm bone) and shoulder.
-In addition to helping prevent shoulder dislocations, the rotator cuff allows you to lift and rotate your arm.
-For any functional task necessitating maneuvering of your arm, the rotator cuff muscles function in tandem with other larger muscles in the shoulder and scapular area to raise or move the upper extremity.
+The rotator cuff is a group of 4 tendons and muscles that keeps the ball of your humerus (upper arm bone) in your shoulder socket, which is proportionately shallow.
+As well as helping prevent shoulder dislocations, the rotator cuff allows you to control the movement of your arm.
+For any functional activity necessitating use of your arm, the rotator cuff muscles work alongside other larger muscles in the shoulder and scapular area to lift or move the upper limb.
 The wide range of motion our arms and shoulders have is due to our rotator cuff working in tandem with the surrounding musculoskeletal structure of the shoulder.
-The rotator cuff consists of:
+The 4 tendons and muscles in the rotator cuff are:

-- The supraspinatus is a relatively small muscle that balances the head of your humerus and helps you raise your arm.
+- The supraspinatus is a proportionately small muscle that balances the head of your humerus and permits you to lift your arm.

-- The infraspinatus is a deep triangle-shaped muscle on the back of the shoulder which aids revolution and extension of the shoulder.
+- The infraspinatus is a thick triangular muscle behind the shoulder which aids rotation and extension of the shoulder.

-- The teres minor is a thin muscle that works in tandem with the infraspinatus to extend your arm outward and hold the arm in place during rotation.
+- The teres minor is a skinny muscle that works in concert with the infraspinatus to rotate your arm to the side and keep the arm in place during rotation.

-- The subscapularis is a triangle-shaped muscle that is the most powerful of the rotator cuff muscles.
-It helps you rotate your shoulder towards your body, as well as straighten and lower your arm.
+- The subscapularis is a triangle-shaped muscle that is the most sizable of the rotator cuff muscles.
+It helps you rotate your shoulder inward, as well as straighten and lower your arm.

-The rotator cuff is crucial in nearly every sort of shoulder movement.
-A healthy rotator cuff has equal strength and control in all four muscles in order to correctly rotate, lift, extend, and protect your arm and shoulder.
-If you have sustained a rotator cuff tear or any other injury, come see the Foley, MO occupational and physical therapists at Axes for a free injury screening, so we can design an evidence-based plan to return you to to the activities you love.
+Moving your arm or shoulder with an injured rotator cuff is painful if not impossible.
+A healthy rotator cuff has balanced strength and control in all four muscles in order to correctly rotate, lift, extend, and protect your arm and shoulder.
+If you’re experiencing pain or limited motion in your shoulder, come see Axes for a free injury screening.

 Common Rotator Cuff Injuries

-The two principal causes of rotator cuff injuries are sudden injuries or chronic degeneration.
-Trauma can occur when you fall on your shoulder or overstretch your arm.
-Degeneration occurs due to overuse or general weakening of the muscles and tendons as you age.
-Regardless of what sort of pain or injury you are having in your shoulder, the Foley, MO rotator cuff experts at Axes physical are here to empower you in your treatment.
+The two leading causes of rotator cuff injuries are sudden injuries or chronic degeneration.
+Trauma can happen when you lift a heavy object or overstretch your arm.
+Degeneration transpires owing to overuse or customary weakening of the muscles and tendons as you get older.
+No matter what sort of pain or injury you are feeling in your shoulder, the Foley, MO movement health experts at Axes physical are here to lead you in your recovery.

-- Rotator cuff tears are caused because of trauma or can be more chronic in nature.
+- Rotator cuff tears are caused by trauma or can be more chronic in nature.
 A complete, or full-thickness, rotator cuff tear completely separates the tendon from the bone.
-Most often, a rotator cuff tear is a partial tear, which injures the tendon but does not wholly separate it from the bone.
-They can be caused by trauma, such as falling, but most rotator cuff tears are from overuse or repeating day-to-day movements over time like throwing.
+Generally, a rotator cuff tear is a partial tear, which damages the tendon but does not wholly separate it from the bone.
+They can the result of trauma, such as falling, but most rotator cuff tears are from overuse or repeating daily motions over time like repeatedly lifting heavy objects.
 The tendon is initially frayed before becoming torn.
-Many chronic, partial thickness rotator cuff tears show no symptoms with many people living with them unknowingly.
-Some chronic degeneration tears are only noticed after a light injury.
+Many chronic, partial thickness rotator cuff tears do not have symptoms with many people not knowing that they have them.
+A small injury can frequently reveal a chronic, partial thickness rotator cuff tear.

 - Rotator cuff tendinopathy (tendinitis or tendinosis), happens when one of the tendons is inflamed or otherwise irritated.
-The pain is located in the area surrounding the joint.
-Teninopathy consistently happens to overhead athletes or those who work with their arms overhead.
-The irritation is often caused by weakness or incorrect technique.
+Patients typically feel pain in the area just outside the joint.
+Teninopathy often happens to people who frequently lift their arms overhead, whether in sports or as part of their job.
+The irritation is often because of rotator cuff weakness, poor posture, and weakness of the muscles bordering the shoulder.

 All three injuries can be treated successfully with conservative treatment like physical therapy.
-While individualized physical therapy can reduce symptoms and improve function, Axes can also help you with pre- and post-surgical rehab if a full-thickness tear required surgery.
-Our Foley, MO team of physical and occupational therapists will implement a personalized plan for your rotator cuff tear recovery so that you can get back to swimming, painting your walls, or performing necessary daily activities like brushing your teeth pain-free.
+While individualized physical therapy can reduce symptoms and improve movement, Axes can also help you with pre- and post-surgical rehab if a full-thickness tear required surgery.
+Our Foley, MO team of physical and occupational therapists will create a customized plan for your rotator cuff tear recovery so that you can get back to swimming, painting your walls, or carrying out necessary daily activities like pouring a cup of coffee pain-free.

 Rotator Cuff Tear | Axes Physical Therapy Foley, MO